 Availability of Course Materials When Students are Unable to Attend Class:

-When the campus is closed for snow or other inclement weather, faculty are encouraged to hold classes remotely whenever pedagogically appropriate and logistically reasonable.
+When on-campus classes are suspended for snow or other inclement weather, faculty are encouraged to hold classes remotely whenever pedagogically appropriate and logistically reasonable.
 The decision to do so is left to the discretion of each faculty member and should be communicated to students in a timely manner.
+Cancelled classes should be rescheduled.
+One reading day per semester is available as a conversion day to make up classes missed due to inclement weather.
+Students should notify their professors when inclement weather precludes attending class.

-On snow days or other school closures, childcare interruptions, weather emergencies, bandwidth, technology or other home arrangements may interrupt class attendance.
-Students who are experiencing these issues should speak with faculty about possible ways to participate in class and/or catch up on missed work.
+On snow days or other school closures when on-campus classes are not held, childcare interruptions, weather emergencies, bandwidth, technology or other home arrangements may interrupt class attendance.
+Students who are experiencing these issues should contact their faculty about possible ways to participate in class and/or catch up on missed work.
+In such cases, students are allowed to make up missed work.

 Academic Integrity:

 Hofstra University places high value upon educating students about academic integrity.
 At the same time, the University will not tolerate dishonesty, and it will not offer the privileges of the community to the repeat offender.
-The academic community assumes that work of any kind--whether a research paper, a critical essay, a homework assignment, a test or quiz, a computer program, or a creative assignment in any medium--is done, entirely and without unauthorized assistance, by the individual(s) whose name(s) it bears.
+The academic community assumes that work of any kind — whether a research paper, a critical essay, a homework assignment, a test or quiz, a computer program, or a creative assignment in any medium — is done, entirely and without unauthorized assistance, by the individual(s) whose name(s) it bears.
 Students bear the ultimate responsibility for implementing the principles of academic integrity.
-For more information, please visit hofstra.edu/fps/11.html.
+For more information, please visit Faculty Policy Series #11 or Faculty Policy Series #11G.

 If the use of AI tools is prohibited in your course, please follow the syllabus guidelines linked here.